INFORMATION FOR TRAVELERS

 8.2.
 An air carrier shall have the right to refuse boarding to a passenger if his or her mental or physical condition, including due to the use of alcohol or drugs, is likely to endanger himself, other passengers, crew, flight safety or for any other reason specified in the carrier’s regulations.

 9.1.
 From the age of 2, each passenger can carry 23 kg of checked-in baggage and 8 kg of hand baggage, unless otherwise specified by the airline.
 Airlines charge their own price for each extra kilogram of excess weight.

 9.2.
 Non-standard luggage (diving equipment, skis, sports equipment, etc.) may be subject to an additional carriage charge (not included in the free baggage allowance).

 9.4.
 Each airline determines its own baggage requirements, such as the maximum size and weight of baggage allowed in the cabin of the aircraft and the number and weight of checked baggage allowed free of charge.
 There are also lists of prohibited articles in checked baggage and in the cabin of the aircraft.
-Restrictions on a passenger’s checked and unchecked baggage must be communicated to the traveller in writing or on another medium, providing information on the main conditions of carriage.
+Restrictions on a passenger’s checked and unchecked baggage must be communicated to the traveller in writing or in another medium, providing information on the main conditions of the carriage.
 If you have not received this information, ask your travel agent to inform you of the conditions for transporting your luggage.

 For reasons of flight safety and aviation security, the following shall not be carried: